unocps/unocps.github.io/_teaching/2021-spring-teaching-2.md

 Math/STAT 4450/8456 Introduction to Machine Learning and Data Mining; Knowledge of Python and C++, and familiar with Linux operating system , and GitHub for version control.

 ## Recommended Textbooks
+* [Robot Operating System (ROS) website](http://wiki.ros.org/)
 * Joseph, L. (2018).
 Learning Robotics using Python: Design, simulate, program, and prototype an autonomous mobile robot using ROS, OpenCV, PCL, and Python.
 Packt Publishing Ltd.
-* [Robot Operating System (ROS) website](http://wiki.ros.org/)
+This will be used as a reference, rather than as a textbook, but we will use quite a few methods from it, and it is a valuable addition to your professional library.

 ### Supplemental materials

+* Martinez, Aaron, and Enrique Fernández.
+Learning ROS for robotics programming.
+Packt Publishing Ltd, 2013.
 * Quigley, M., Gerkey, B., & Smart, W. D. (2015).
 Programming Robots with ROS: a practical introduction to the Robot Operating System. " O'Reilly Media, Inc.".
 * Corke, P. (2017).
 Robotics, vision and control: fundamental algorithms in MATLAB® second, completely revised (Vol. 118).
 Springer.